r-eifler/IPEXCO-frontend/beluga_demonstrator/README.md

     docker compose up

-in the folder `beluga_test`
+in the folder `full_docker_setup`

 ## Front-End Configuration

-### Basic Plan Generation Use Case
+To initialize the demonstrator, perform the following steps:

-To compute a plan for a domain dependent Beluga instance, perform the following steps
+**Create Beluga domain and register planner and explainer**:

-**Create Beluga domain and register planner**:
+1. Go to the Menu in the top left corner and then to IPEXCO.
 1. Go to the Menu in the top left corner and then to Specifications.
 1. Add a Beluga Domain.
 Give it a name containing *Beluga* and select as encoding `DOMAIN_DEPENDENT`.